From Stigma to Solution: The Evolution of Medical Marijuana

 Infographic icons representing chronic pain, epilepsy, and cancer as treatable conditions.

-Visual representation of conditions treated with medical marijuana.
+Visual representation of conditions treated with medical herb.

-Medical marijuana has been utilized to treat a range of conditions, including:
+Medical herb has been utilized to treat a range of conditions, including:

 • Chronic pain